code-423n4/2023-07-basin/README.md

 Additionally, the `--ffi` cheatcode is used to verify certain actions.
 Due to the arbitrary code execution nature of `--ffi`, it is advised to review the executed code prior to running.

-To setup the python enviornment:
+To setup the python environment:
 `python3 -m venv env`
 `source env/bin/activate`
 `python3 -m pip install -r requirements.txt`